 The Academy outlined several other major points in the paper, including its view that the chief goal of pain management should be to improve and maintain patients' ability to function.
 The AAFP also urged family physicians to individualize therapy based on review of the potential risks and benefits to each patient, possible drug side effects, and a functional assessment of the patient, and to monitor ongoing therapy accordingly.

 - supports development of evidence-based physician education to ensure the safest and most effective use of long-acting and extended-release opioids and to reduce the problem of opioid abuse;

 - urges all states to obtain physician input when considering pain management regulation and legislation, as well as implement prescription drug monitoring programs and the interstate exchange of registry information as called for under the National All Schedules Prescription Electronic Reporting(www.nasper.org) (NASPER) Act of 2005; and

 - strongly advocates increased national funding to support research into evidence-based strategies for optimal pain management and incorporation of those strategies into the patient-centered medical home model.

 The July/August issue(www.annfammed.org) of the Annals of Family Medicine covers numerous topics related to opioids and their role in managing patients' pain.

-Articles and study reports in the issue sketch out the appropriate role of prescription painkillers, outline data that indicate depressed patients are more likely to misuse opioids, and discuss the role primary care physicians should play in setting prescribing standards, as well as whether these drugs are an appropriate therapy for primary care patients.
+Articles in the issue sketch out the proper role of prescription painkillers, outline data that indicate depressed patients are more likely to misuse opioids, and discuss the role primary care physicians should play in setting prescribing standards, as well as whether these drugs are an appropriate therapy for primary care patients.